Kyun-J/FlexHybridApp-Android/README.md

 { arguments ->
     // arguments is Arguemnts Data from web.
 Type is Array<FlexData>
     // ["data", 2, false]
-    return "HiFlexWeb" // "HiFlexWeb" is passed to web in Promise pattern.
+    "HiFlexWeb" // "HiFlexWeb" is passed to web in Promise pattern.
 }
 ```
 Specify the function name on the web as the first argument of `stringInterface`, and the following lambda becomes a block of code where the function operates.